 Asking if you can bring an electric toothbrush in hand luggage is a frequently asked question on the TSA Twitter service., #AskTSA This is a reply to one of the many who ask:

 Make sure that your toothbrush has some charge in it.
-This is because as you may be asked to switch it on when you go through airport security.
+This is because you may be asked to switch it on when you go through airport security.
 If you cannot then there is a small possibility that it may be confiscated.
+You can also take replaceable battery-operated toothbrushes in your cabin bag too.

 You can of course also take the charging unit for your electric toothbrush with you.
-Since you will not need it during the flight, if you are taking checked bags, then you may as well pack it in there.
-If not, it can go in hand luggage.
+Since you will not need it during the flight, if you are taking a checked bag, then you may as well pack it in there.
+If not, it can go in your cabin bag.

 Although electric toothbrushes are ok, many other items that contain a rechargeable battery can potentially present a problem at airport security.
 To find out more you may wish to read – Can you take lithium batteries on a plane?